nrayyagari/personal-blog/content/general/problem-bad-or-good-one.md

 I quickly brainstormed.
 What can be some good problems to have?

-1. Got into a project which deals with tech stack that you are not familiar yet
+1. Getting into a project which deals with tech stack that you are not familiar with yet
 2. Your boss wants you to present the new product at the local meetup
-3. Your fitness watch is reminding you that you are not completing targets
+3. Your fitness watch is reminding you that you are not completing daily targets

-In all the above scenarios, I realised that the actual question we should ask ourselves is: Imagine when you come out of that difficult/unknown situation, how are you going to be?
-Aren't you going to be a better version of yourself?
-There lies the answer.
+In all the above scenarios, I realised that the actual question we should ask ourselves is: Imagine how you are going to be when you come out of that difficult/unknown situation.
+Don't you see a better version of yourself?
+There lies the answer to why it's nice to have a good problems too!

 PS: It's important to acknowledge that not all problems are good.
 There are definitely bad ones that can cause real hardship, like health issues or financial struggles.
-However, my overall point is about: embracing the ones that push you to grow, see them as stepping stones towards a better you
+However, my overall point is about: embracing the ones that push you to grow, see them as stepping stones towards a better "you"